Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Representatives of hyperelliptic curves in odd characteristic

 \subsection{The cases of genus $0$ and $1$}

 We would like to have an equality of the same kind as in equation \eqref{eq-afp}, but for curves of genus $0$ and $1$.
-Every curve of genus $0$ or $1$ has a morphism to $\Pb^1$ of degree two and in the same way as for larger genera, it then follows that every $k$-isomorphism class of curves of genus $0$ or $1$ has a representative among the curves coming from polynomials in $P_0$ and $P_1$ respectively.
+Every curve of genus $0$ or~$1$ has a morphism to $\Pb^1$ of degree $2$ and in the same way as for larger genera, it then follows that every $k$-isomorphism class of curves of genus $0$ or $1$ has a representative among the curves coming from polynomials in $P_0$ and $P_1$ respectively.
 But there is a difference, compared to the larger genera, in that for curves of genus $0$ or $1$ the $g^1_2$ is not unique.
-In fact, not all $k$-isomorphisms between curves corresponding to elements of $P_0$ and $P_1$ are induced by elements of the group $G$.
+In fact, the group $G$ induces (in the same way as for $g \geq 2$) all $k$-isomorphisms between curves corresponding to elements of $P_0$ and $P_1$ that respect their given morphisms to $\Pb^1$ (i.e a fixed $g^1_2$), but not all $k$-isomorphisms between curves of genus $0$ or $1$ are of this form.

 Let us, for all $r \geq 0$, define the category $\mathcal{A}_r$ consisting of tuples $(C,Q_0,\ldots,Q_r)$ where $C$ is a curve of genus $1$ defined over $k$ and the $Q_i$ are, not necessarily distinct, points on $C$ defined over $k$.
 The morphisms of $\mathcal{A}_r$ are, as expected, isomorphisms of the underlying curves that fix the marked points.
-Note that $\mathcal{A}_0$ is isomorphic to the category $\Mm {1}{1}(k)$.
+Note that $\mathcal{A}_0$ is isomorphic to the category $\Mm_{1,1}(k)$.
 We also define, for all $r \geq 0$, the category $\mathcal{B}_r$ consisting of tuples $(C,L,Q_1,\ldots,Q_r)$ of the same kind as above, but where $L$ is a $g^1_2$.
 A morphism of $\mathcal{B}_r$ is an isomorphism $\phi$ of the underlying curves that fixes the marked points, and such that there is an isomorphism $\tau$ making the following diagram commute: